-This is the Strategic Environmental Assessment (SEA) Environmental Report for Proposed Material Alterations to the Draft Newcastle West Local Area Plan 2023-2029.
+This is the Strategic Environmental Assessment (SEA) Environmental Report for the Draft Newcastle West Local Area Plan 2023-2029.
 It has been undertaken by CAAS Ltd. on behalf of Limerick City and County Council.
-The purpose of this report is to provide a clear understanding of the likely environmental consequences of decisions regarding the adoption and implementation of the Proposed Material Alterations.
+The purpose of this report is to provide a clear understanding of the likely environmental consequences of decisions regarding the adoption and implementation of the Plan.